brainvisa/casa-distro/doc/source/casa_distro_command.rst

 Initialize a new build workflow directory.
 This creates a conf subdirectory with casa_distro.json, bv_maker.cfg and svn.secret files that can be edited before compilation.

+distro_source:
+    Either the name of a predefined distro (on of the directory located in share/distro) or a directory containing the distro source.
+A predefinied distro definition may be one of the buitin ones found in casa-distro (brainvisa, opensource, cati_platform), or one user-defined which will be looked for in $HOME/.config/casa-distro/distro, $HOME/.casa-distro/distro,
+    or in the share/distro subdirectory inside the main repository directory.

+distro_name:
+    Name of the distro that will be created.
+If omited, the name of the distro source (or distro source directory) is used.

+container_type: type of container thechnology to use.
+It can be either
+    'singularity', 'docker' or None (the default).
+If it is None, it first try to see if Singularity is installed or try to see if Docker is installed.

+container_image: image to use for the compilation container.
+If no
+    value is given, uses the one defined in the distro.

+container_test_image: image to use for the package tests container.
+If no
+    value is given, uses the one defined in the distro.

+branch:
+    bv_maker branch to use (latest_release, bug_fix or trunk)

+system:
+    Name of the target system.

+not_override:
+    a coma separated list of file name that must not be overriden if they already exist.

 create_writable_image
 ---------------------